indojepang/mind-to-art/README.md

 - Deployed with Vercel (free & instant)

 ## 🌱 Inspiration
-> *"Kreativitas bukan cuma data — ia adalah napas jiwa."*
+> *"Creativity isn’t just data — it’s the breath of the soul."*
 This tool was built not just to generate prompts, but to **translate soul into art**.

 ## 🙌 Want to Contribute?